My husband and I really love Indian food, but it can be really rich in the restaurants and loaded with allergens!

 Add in the garlic, stir fry for 30 seconds, then add the spice paste.

-Add in the coconut milk and water, stir to mix.
+Add in the water, stir to mix.

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!